TomJamesDuffy/Bookmark/README.md

 2) Install dependencies listed in the Gemfile.
 `bundle install`

+3) URL validation is performed by firing a request to httpie.
+`brew install httpie`

-3) Using rake, setup the databases required for the application to run.
+4) Using rake, setup the databases required for the application to run.
 `rake setup`

-4) Run tests to confirm set up has occurred correctly.
+5) Run tests to confirm set up has occurred correctly.
 `rspec`

-5) Begin hosting your server through rackup and proceed to the port specified.
+6) Begin hosting your server through rackup and proceed to the port specified.
 Alternatively, go to a port of your choice by invoking the -p flag and specifying the port.
 `rackup`
 `rackup -p [port number]`

-6) Proceed to the below url to view the application.
+7) Proceed to the below url to view the application.
 http://localhost:[port number]/

 ## Instructions for use